mreider/mreider.com/markdown/fun/teamwork-in-corfu.md

 image = "/images/matt/1_l2i7EqauON04D-pjr9b1gQ-1.jpeg"
 +++

-I learned some important things during our vacation in Corfu.
-Wasps don’t like smoke.
-Google maps can tell you to drive in circles.
-Jacques Cousteau invented scuba diving.
+I learned some important things during our vacation in Corfu: wasps don’t like smoke, Google Maps can make you drive in circles, and Jacques Cousteau invented scuba diving.

-The scuba diving bit was learned on this boat in the town of Nisaki, on Corfu’s northeast side.
-If you look closely you’ll see Chris, the owner of Apollo dive, sitting with my wife and kids.
+The scuba diving bit came up on this boat in the town of Nisaki, on Corfu’s northeast side.
+If you look closely, you’ll see Chris, the owner of Apollo Dive, sitting with my wife and kids.

 ![Apollo Dive](/images/matt/1_lGhi5dVVjNsilKEfcjNu9A.jpeg)

 Chris and his wife Maria led us on five dives in total.
-The kids took a written test to pass their certification.
-Now we can dive as a family anywhere in the world.
+The kids even passed a written test to earn their diving certification.
+Now, we can dive as a family anywhere in the world.

+---

+## A Lesson in Teamwork

-There were differences in the kids’ behavior during this diving thing.
-At night, when they were studying for the test, there were no complaints.
+There were some surprising differences in the kids’ behavior during the diving experience.
+When they were studying for the certification test at night, there were no complaints.

-Not one “this is boring!”
+Not one “This is boring!”

-Nor a single “do I have to?”
+Not a single “Do I have to?”

-“Why no complaints?” we wondered out loud.
+“Why no complaints?”
+Alison and I wondered aloud.

-“Because we care about this stuff,” was the response.
+“Because we care about this stuff,” they said.

 Predictable.
 But also brilliant.
-Reminding me of an expensive and questionable masters degree in Ed I earned a million years ago.
-Most schoolwork has little relevance in student’s lives.
-This stuff was relevant, interesting, and important.
+It reminded me of a long-ago, expensive, and somewhat questionable master’s degree in education.
+Most schoolwork lacks relevance in students’ lives.
+But this?
+This was relevant, interesting, and important.

-Another difference in their behavior.
-Teamwork.
-Sure, they work together at home — but it’s fleeting.
-Within a few minutes there’s often raised voices, impatience, and selfishness.
+Another big difference was their teamwork.
+Sure, they work together at home, but it’s usually fleeting—quickly devolving into raised voices, impatience, and selfishness.

-Their relationship was different during the dive.
-They had to do buddy checks.
-To look over one another’s equipment.
-To stay close to one another under the water.
-To take care of one another.
-Chris explained, strongly, how important this stuff is to their survival, and the kids lived up to it.
+But during the dives, it was different.
+They had to do buddy checks—inspecting each other’s equipment, staying close underwater, and looking out for one another.
+Chris emphasized, strongly, how critical these habits are for survival.
+The kids lived up to the responsibility.

-Walking onto the beach was exhausting.
-Wet suits, tanks, and regulators on our backs.
-The rocks were painful under bare feet.
-I looked up and saw my kids helping each-other.
+Walking onto the beach after a dive was exhausting.
+Wet suits, tanks, and regulators weighed heavily on our backs.
+The sharp rocks were painful under bare feet.
+But then I looked up and saw my kids helping each other.
 They were holding hands, finding their sandals on the shore.

-Memories change into snapshots.
-Sometimes you see something and know the snapshot is being captured right then and there.
+Memories often turn into snapshots.
+Sometimes, you see a moment unfold and know it’s becoming a snapshot right then and there.
 This was one of those times.

+---

 It was an unforgettable vacation.